defendtheweb/NexBot/README.md

 ### Private messaging the bot
 * ~~!remember | !save | !note - Output all records.~~
 * set last.fm \<user> - Will map the IRC nick to the Last.fm user "foo"
+* @list - Will return a list of all available shout commands

 Packages
 ---------